Jesse1211/ECS-189L/ProjectDocumetation.md

 ## Audio
 ### Jianfeng Lin & Huge Lin
-- Depoly audio into game
+- Depoly audio into game.
-- **Describe the implementation of your audio system.**
+- Adding the background music to each scene.
+The background music is produced by Xinhe Wang.
+The music can be found under the file called BGM.

 ### Xinhe Wang
 - Original audio developer
 - **Document the sound style.**